tamwip/tamwip.github.io/_posts/2024-02-15-enhanced-ipod.md

 That included Spotify which was a gateway to a very important aspect of my life: music.

-Within the space of a day I went from a plethora of playlists, over 20,000 liked songs and being able discover new music weekly to... nothing.
+Within the space of a day I went from a plethora of playlists, over 20,000 liked songs and being able to discover new music weekly to... nothing.

 <p style="text-align: center;">
 <video autoplay loop width=480px>